Pinggy-io/pinggy_website/content/blog/ssh_into_docker_container.md

 ### What is SSH?

-SSH is a widely supported protocol that is used for remotely making administrative connections to another computer on the network.
-It enables individuals to access a different computer and run commands through a terminal at least as if they were physically with the system.
+SSH is a widely supported protocol that is used for remotely making administrative connections to another computer over the network.
+It enables individuals to access a different computer and run commands through a terminal as if they were physically with the system.
 Commonly, SSH is used to accomplish an encrypted and secure communication channel between a client and a server, so such a tool is invaluable for system administrators, developers, and network engineers.
 SSH is often used in handling cloud-based servers, managing distant services or even Docker instances as we will explain in this guide.